WheteThunger/CarSpawnSettings/README.md

 }
 ```

+- `EngineParts`
-- `EnginePartsTier*Chance` (`0` - `100`) -- These three options control the chance that an engine part slot will be filled with a part of the corresponding quality.
+  - `Tier*Chance` (`0` - `100`) -- These three options control the chance that an engine part slot will be filled with a part of the corresponding quality.
 For example, setting `EnginePartsTier1Chance` to 100 will guarantee that each engine part slot is filled with at least a low quality engine part.
 Additionally setting `EnginePartsTier2Chance` to 50 would grant a 50% chance that each slot will receive a medium quality part instead of a low quality part.
-- `EnginePartMinConditionPercent` / `EnginePartMaxConditionPercent` (max `100`) -- These options determine the condition that each engine part will be assigned.
+  - `MinConditionPercent` / `MaxConditionPercent` (`0` - `100`) -- These options determine the condition that each engine part will be assigned.
 You can set them both to the same value if you don't want randomization.
 - `MinFuelAmount` / `MaxFuelAmount` -- These options determine the amount of low grade fuel to put in the car's fuel tank when it spawns.
 You can set them both to the same value if you don't want randomization.
-- `HealthPercentage` (max `100`) -- The minimum health percentage that each module should be set to when the car spawns (`-1` to not alter health).
+- `HealthPercentage` (`0` - `100`) -- The minimum health percentage that each module should be set to when the car spawns (`-1` to not alter health).
 Note: To avoid compatibility issues with other plugins, this plugin will only increase health if it's below the configured amount, never reduce it.

 ### Advanced compatibility options